 kindergarten homeroom there were small objects that became strangely

-playgrounds: Outside, the campus felt like a set of zones you learned by
+felt like a set of zones you learned by walking them.
+There was a large yard in

-the soccer field.
-South of that were the basketball courts and amphitheater.
+east of the soccer field.
+South of that were the basketball courts and

-South of that was the track field.
-Then southwest of that was the baseball
+amphitheater.
+Then south of that was the track field and the baseball diamond.

 The books